-Over the years I have been teaching Portuguese I have often heard people asking about various meat cuts, so I thought I would compile a list of the meat cuts in Portuguese, their translation and their uses.
-Please not that cuts can vary from region to region.
+Over the years that I have been teaching Portuguese, students have enquired about various meat cuts.
+If you are planning to move here then these are the Portuguese Cuts of Meat you need to know!
+I compiled this list of the meat cuts in Portuguese, their translation and their uses.
+Please note that cuts can vary from region to region.
 Also that American cuts are different to British.

 CACHAÇO – neck end